stephen-bunn/file-config/README.rst

     {'$id': '#/properties/version', 'pattern': '^v\\d+$', 'type': 'string'}
 On instance['version']:
     '12'

+The attribute types added config vars **do not** imply type checking when creating an instance of the class.
+Attribute types are used for generating the jsonschema for the config and validating the model.
+This allows you to throw any data you need to throw around in the config class, but validate the config only when you need to.

 You can get the jsonschema that is created to validate a config class through the ``build_schema`` method.